sekelsta/detailedanimals/Readme.md

 ## Truth and Beauty
 This is heavily in progress.
 Will update this doc once things settle down.

+Allows gazelle calves to grow into adults, which does not happen in vanilla for some reason Female caribou can grow antlers, as they do in real life

 Note: Wolf pups tamed with Wolf Taming mod will lose their genders due to the transformation into wolftaming:dog-wolf-pup

 ## Genelib